Multinomial method for option pricing under Variance Gamma: Numerical results

 \subsection{European options}

-We compare the numerical results obtained for European call and put options with the values obtained solving the VG PIDE, Eq. (\ref{VG_PIDE}). \begin{itemize} \item \emph{VG PIDE}: We solve the partial integro-differential equation following the method proposed by \cite{CoVo05b}.
-The L\'{e}vy measure is singular in the origin and this is a problem for the computation of the integral term.
-The authors propose to approximate the small jumps with infinite activity, with a Brownian motion.
-Therefore the original VG process becomes an approximated jump diffusion process.
-The associated PIDE is then solved with the implicit-explicit scheme proposed in the same paper. \item \emph{Multinomial}: We follow the algorithm proposed in the previous section.
-The number of time steps for all the computations is $N=2000$. \end{itemize}
+We compare the numerical results for European call and put options obtained with the multinomial and the PIDE approaches. \begin{itemize} \item \emph{VG PIDE}: We solve the VG PIDE following the method proposed by \cite{CoVo05b}.
+The L\'{e}vy measure is singular in the origin and this is a problem for the computation of the integral term in (\ref{VG_PIDE}).
+Fixing a truncation parameter $\epsilon >0$, we approximate the infinite activity martingale jump component with sizes smaller than $\epsilon$, with a Brownian motion with same variance.
+The resulting approximated PIDE has the ``jump-diffusion-like'' form:

+where we introduced the parameters $\sigma_{\epsilon}^2 = \int_{|z| < \epsilon} z^2 \nu(dz)$, $\omega_{\epsilon} = \int_{|z| \geq \epsilon} (e^z-1) \nu(dz)$ and $\lambda_{\epsilon} = \int_{|z| \geq \epsilon} \nu(dz)$.
+More details are in \cite{Cont}.
+We solve the PIDE (\ref{VG_JD}) using the implicit-explicit finite difference scheme proposed in \cite{CoVo05b}, and choosing the truncator parameter $\epsilon = 1.5 \delta x$, where $\delta x$ is the size of the space step.
+It turns out that the solution of the discretized equation convergences very slowly to the option price, and therefore we required a grid with $14000$ space steps and $7000$ time steps.
+The algorithm is written in Matlab and runs on an Intel i7 (7th Gen) with Linux.
+It takes about 30 minutes to complete. \item \emph{Multinomial}: We follow the algorithm proposed in the previous section.
+The number of time steps for all the computations is $N=2000$.
+In the table \ref{Convergence} we show a convergence table for the prices of European calls, puts and American puts.
+It is straightforward to see that the convergence is quite fast. \end{itemize}

-Figures (\ref{figCall}) and (\ref{figPut}) show that the prices obtained by the multinomial method agree with the prices obtained by solving the VG PIDE.
-In table \ref{Option_values} there are collected some values for the call/put options.
+Figures (\ref{figCall}) and (\ref{figPut}) show the prices obtained by the multinomial method compared with those obtained by PIDE.
+In table \ref{Option_values} we compare directly the call/put numerical values obtained with the two methods.

-There are many other methods to compute the price of an European call and put option, such as the closed formula developed by \cite{MCC98}, the FFT method of \cite{CaMa98} and the Monte Carlo algorithms explained in \cite{Cont}.
-The big advantage of the multinomial method is in the computation of the price of American options, where the other algorithms (in particular PIDEs and Least Squares Monte Carlo) are difficult to implement and are much slower.
+Pricing vanilla call and put European options is quite simple and the best approach is to use the closed formula derived in \cite{MCC98}.
+The big advantage of the multinomial method is in the computation of American options prices, where there is no closed formula and all the other approaches, such as PIDEs and Least Squares Monte Carlo, are difficult to implement and much slower.